Hayden-Yu/Caboodle/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
+Any installation problems can likely be fixed with a fresh npm install or double checking the critical project dependencies.

 ## Running unit tests